jornamon/mp-bmp3xx-full/tutorial.md

 Other frames: 2
 ```

 This is a very simple example, but you can see how you can process the frames as they come and do whatever you want with them.
-Depending on your application, this frame by frame processing may be necessary or note.
+Depending on your application, this frame by frame processing may be necessary or not.
 For example, if you plan to dynamically change the FIFO configuration, you will need to process the config change frames to know what has changed and act accordingly.

 This method is simple yet allows the user full control over what to do with every frame.
 Just remember that you must periodically read the FIFO to avoid overflows.